Utah Republican Chris Stewart planning to resign from Congress, AP source says

 His departure is not expected to affect House Speaker Kevin McCarthy’s ability to steer a tight Republican majority.
 The district is reliably Republican and Stewart defeated a Democratic challenger by more than 30 percentage points in 2022.

 Stewart, a U.S. Air Force veteran and author, was first elected in 2012 and collaborated with Utah’s Elizabeth Smart on a memoir about her kidnapping.
 The 62-year-old Stewart was raised as a potential nominee for U.S. director of national intelligence during former President Donald Trump’s administration.
+Little is known about Stewart’s wife’s health.

 Last year, in an interview with radio host Hugh Hewitt, Stewart demurred when asked about his future political plans, specifically whether he would challenge U.S. Sen. Mitt Romney or Utah Gov. Spencer Cox, both moderates.